-The Walker County District Clerk's Office began eFiling in October 2014 and Criminal in February 2015.
+The Walker County District Clerk's Office began eFiling Civil/Family in October 2014 and Criminal in February 2015.

 The Supreme Court of Texas entered an order requiring that all civil/family/probate pleadings filed by attorneys be e-Filed.
 (Criminal e-Filing will be begin starting in 2016 based upon county size) Pro Se Litigants are not required to e-File at at this time.
 Counties are mandated to go live by a specific date based upon population.
 Walker County is mandated to go live with e-filing July 1, 2015.
 We have made the decision to go live earlier as a convenience to the public and to have time to address any issues that may arise before our mandated go live date.

 Criminal is mandated to begin for Walker County January 1, 2019

 At this time Secure cases are not required be e-Filed (Adoption, Expunction etc)